 Customers, partners or suppliers should not be cited or obviously referenced without their approval.
 Externally, never identify a customer, partner or supplier by name without permission and never discuss confidential details of a transaction or business relationship.
+"Check-ins" at customer sites and other location-based data should be handled with discretion.
+When in doubt, assume such data will be publicly accessible online.
 [Internal social computing platforms permit suppliers and business partners to participate, so be sensitive to who will see your content.
 If a client hasn't given explicit permission for their name to be used, think carefully about the content you're going to publish on any internal social media and get the appropriate permission where necessary.]